-Racing across Europe and Africa (part 3)
+TCK adventures: racing across Europe and Africa (part 2)

 This is a series focused on TCKs who contribute to charities while also exploring the world.
 The first installment explored why TCKs choose these journeys.
 The second installment will follow a group of TCKs as they embark on their adventure.
 The Search for Eternal Glory: Adventurists Africa Rally ’09 The goal: Travel from London to Cameroon via car to raise money for Cameroon farmers to receive sustainable farming training and resources such as livestock, seeks and trees.
 Denizen is an official sponsor of Team UhNoooo, a charity rally team venturing on a rather out-of-the-box excursion.
 On December 13th, Rezhan Majid, Ryan Nishimoto anda beat-up Peugeot 106 and its 1L engine, will start an arduous 5-week, 10,000 mile journey from London’s Hyde Park to Kribi, Cameroon.
 What do they want to accomplish?
 “Eternal glory.
 The ultimate road trip,” Rezhan said.
 “Who doesn’t want to get in a car with a good friend and drive a loosely charted course through Europe and Africa? … I hope at the end of it I get some invaluable life lessons …